FRI-UNIZA/jumpeno/README.md

 Deployed app must run on port `80` to work properly!<br />
 (`Port` option in `/Jumpeno.Server/AppSettings.Server.json`).

-In latest .NET version "SIMD" is enabled automatically,<br />
+In the latest .NET version "SIMD" is enabled automatically,<br />
-howewer must be turned off to support older mobile phone devices.<br />
+but can be turned off to support older mobile phone devices by adding:<br />
 (`WasmEnableSIMD` option in `/Jumpeno.Client/Jumpeno.Client.csproj`)

-Not that client part has "tree shaking" enabled to speed up initial loading time.<br />
+Note that client part has "tree shaking" enabled to speed up initial loading time.<br />
 (`PublishTrimmed` option in `/Jumpeno.Client/Jumpeno.Client.csproj`)

 Static CSS and JS files in `Jumpeno.Client/wwwroot` directory should also be bundled for production.<br />